Stock Trading Fibonacci Expansion Levels

 Since we use this tool to estimate take profits, how do we draw it in a downward Stock trend?

 We draw it from point 1 to 2 to 3 as shown below.
 Remember we always draw this tool in the direction of the trend.
-In the stock trading example below, can you figure what direction we have drawn it?
+In the stocks trading example explained below, can you figure what direction we have drawn it?
 That is right - downwards.

-From the stock trading example above, after plotting this tool there are two levels that are used to show the profit taking areas, these two are drawn as horizontal lines across the stock price chart.
+From the stocks trading example above, after plotting this tool there are two levels that are used to show the profit taking areas, these two are drawn as horizontal lines across the stocks price chart.